gdimitriu/poc_messaging/README.md

  -- The generals examples are done to see different options for messaging:
  * The GeneralServer will create the queues and topic or sqs and sns with subscribe and then wait for the queue to be fill and then start the battle
- * The Populate* will populate the respective queue and then send a topic to the server that it has fill the queue
+ * The Populate* will populate the respective queue and then send a topic to the server that it has fil the queue
  * The server.hazelcast.generals is the hazelcast implementation.
  * The server.activemq.generals is the activeMQ JMS provider implementation.
  * The server.solace.generals is the Solace JMS provider implementation.